-This roadmap provides an overview of key enterprise features for Windows 10 Universal Windows Platform (UWP) apps.
+This article provides an overview of key enterprise features provided by the Universal Windows Platform (UWP) for Windows 10 apps.

 Windows Template Studio